yilmazbingo/svelte-redis/NOTES/general.md

 - redis is single threaded
+- if you want to pass todays world use strings

+`SET news 'Today\'s Headlines' EX 3 `
+`SET news "Today's Headlines" PX 2000 ` PX takes miliseconds value

+`SET color green GET` Set and then Get the previous color value.
+`SET asdf 'hi there' XX` set asdf only if it already exists `SET asdf 'hi there' NX` set asdf only if it does not exist.
+NX= Not exist

 ## why do we have expire option in `set`

-- `EX` allows you to designate how long to wait in miliseconds
+- `EX` allows you to designate how long to wait in miliseconds. when will this value expire. good for caching
 - `EXAT` and `PXAT` allow you to specify a date time, like an actual particular time
 - `KEEPTTL` means keep any expiration that has already been applied to this key